 The first stop on my tour of political unrest was the Mezhyhirya Residence—deposed Ukrainian President Viktor Yanukovych’s opulent mansion — now converted into an attraction open to all of those who support the Euromaidan movement.
-Shortly after February's violence, photos emerged of giddy protesters marching to the same mansion and chilling out on Yanukovych’s golden toilets and super sized Jacuzzis.
-It was one of the first positive stories to come out of Kiev in months, and for a moment the world thought “Maybe Ukraine will work itself out after all.”
+Shortly after February's violence, photos emerged of giddy protesters marching to the same mansion and chilling out on Yanukovych’s golden toilets and super-sized Jacuzzis.
+It was one of the first positive stories to come out of Kiev in months, and for a moment the world thought Ukraine might work itself out after all.

 The Crimean crisis began later that day.

 Two middle-aged women were selling tickets from a ticket booth outside the estate.
 A sign on the ticket booth translated to "Like us on Facebook."
 Cotton-candy machines, Segway rentals, and a trackless mall train were all set up nearby.
 I felt like a kid going to Six Flags for the first time.